YashShiroya/JDBC-Curriculum-Client/README.md

 eg.

 What is your classification?
-`1.
-Student`
+1. ` Student`
-`2.
-Faculty`
+2. ` Faculty`
-`3.
-Admin`
+3. ` Admin`
-`4.
-Exit`
+4. ` Exit`

-	eg. To choose the following option, type the option number without any other character, so to choose option 1.
-Student, just type 1
+eg. To choose the following option, type the option number without any other character, so to *choose option 1.
+Student, just type 1*

  ----------------------------------------------------------------------